-When a loved one dies, their debts will need to be cleared and their estate needs to be distributed according to their Will or the laws of intestacy (if there is no Will in place).
+When a loved one dies, their debts will need to be cleared.
+Then their estate needs to be distributed according to their Will or the laws of intestacy (if there is no Will in place).

-We offer a full handheld Probate and Estate Administration service from our team.
+We offer a full handheld Probate and Estate Administration service.

 The term probate simply refers to the process of gaining the legal right to deal with the deceased’s estate.
 That person, either an executor under a Will or an administrator without a Will, is responsible for sorting out the deceased’s affairs.

-It is important that you conclude the deceased’s affairs appropriately as it can cause both financial and emotional distress to family members if the process is not correctly followed.
+It is important that you conclude the deceased’s affairs appropriately.
+As it can cause both financial and emotional distress to family members.
+Especially if the process is not correctly followed.

-If there is a Will in place and an Executor is named, then that person named will need to apply for a ‘Grant of Probate’.
-If there is no Will or the Executor is not named in the Will then the person looking to conduct the probate as an administrator would need to apply for ‘Letters of Administration’.
+If there is a Will in place and an Executor is named.
+Then that person needs to apply for a ‘Grant of Probate’.
+If there is no Will or the Executor is not named in the Will.
+Then the person looking to conduct the probate as an administrator would need to apply for ‘Letters of Administration’.

-The executor is then responsible for gathering all the deceased’s assets, paying any outstanding debts such as a mortgage and distributing what is left according to the Will or intestacy.
+The executor is then responsible for gathering all the deceased’s assets.
+As well as paying any outstanding debts such as a mortgage.
+Then distributing what is left according to the Will or intestacy.
 It can be quite an administrative burden.

-As an executor, you will need to complete and send all relevant probate and inheritance tax forms and send to the correct government office.
+As an executor, you will need to complete and send all relevant probate and inheritance tax forms.
+Sending them to the correct government office.

-The estate administrator needs to contact all the relevant financial institutions and understand all the deceased’s debts, then makes an estimate of the estate value and report to HMRC.
+The estate administrator needs to contact all the relevant financial institutions.
+They should understand all the deceased’s debts.
+Then makes an estimate of the estate value and report to HMRC.
 Anything believed to have a value over £500 should be referred to a professional valuation service.
 All gifts within the last 7 years will need to be taken into consideration.